 Studies to date have shown that people with low levels of the sunshine vitamin in their blood are significantly more likely to develop Alzheimer’s as well as other forms of dementia.
-So be sure to take a high-quality vitamin D supplement daily, such as Peak D3™.
+So be sure to take a high-quality vitamin D supplement daily.

 #2 — Fish oil

 Research has also discovered that high levels of the omega-3, DHA, leads to lower levels of Alzheimer’s risk.
 This is believed to be due to the ability of omega-3s found in fish oil to support a balanced inflammatory response.
-For a clean fish oil, sourced from the icy pure waters of the Arctic, I recommend Peak Krill Oil™.
+For a clean fish oil, sourced from the icy pure waters of the Arctic, consider krill oil.

 #3 — Phosphatidylserine